Skip to main content

 Fault tolerance

-As a preview feature, Feldera supports fault tolerance, meaning that it can gracefully restart from the exact point of an abrupt shutdown or crash, picking up from where it left off without dropping or duplicating input or output.
-To enable fault tolerance on a pipeline, set "fault_tolerance": "latest_checkpoint" in the pipeline configuration.
+As a preview feature in the enterprise edition only, Feldera supports fault tolerance, meaning that it can gracefully restart from the exact point of an abrupt shutdown or crash, picking up from where it left off without dropping or duplicating input or output.
+To enable fault tolerance on a pipeline, set "fault_tolerance": {} in the pipeline configuration (optional configuration for fault tolerance may be specified inside {}).

 When a fault-tolerant pipeline restarts, it loads its state from the most recent checkpoint, then it replays any data from input connectors previously processed beyond that checkpoint.
 If replay produces output that was previously sent to output connectors, it discards that output.
 After replay completes, the pipeline continues with new input that has not previously been processed.